 THE BIODYNAMIC & DEMETER TRADEMARKS

 Demeter International (DI) undertakes trademark protection for the Demeter and Biodynamic trademarks, and for trademarks which are similar.
-Christoph Simpendorfer (in Swann 2016, p42) says ‘some trademark registration authorities consider the term Biodynamic as being descriptive and generic.
+Christophe Simpfendorfer (in Swann 2016, p42) says ‘some trademark registration authorities consider the term Biodynamic as being descriptive and generic.
 Therefore they refused the registration.
 On the other hand, we own some trademarks that have already allowed us to oppose successfully some registrations by third parties.’

-Richard Swann, Interview with Christoph Simpendorfer, General Secretary of Demeter International, Star and Furrow, Issue 125, July 2016 p42-43.
+Richard Swann, Interview with Christoph Simpfendorfer, General Secretary of Demeter International, Star and Furrow, Issue 125, July 2016 p42-43.

 Richard Swann, Star and Furrow, Issue 130, January 2019 p3.